0xd13a/0xd13a.github.io/_posts/2017-01-03-2016-SANS-Holiday-Hack-Challenge-Writeup.md

 That was a classic case of over-thinking the solution to the problem and the lesson to be learned here is to *always* try the simple and obvious solution first, no matter how unlikely or simplistic it seems.

 In the end the solution was to simply join the files according to their sequence numbers, and then speed up the audio by increasing tempo about 6 times (in Audacity this is done by going to ```Effect > Change tempo...``` and entering ```600``` in ```Percent Change``` field).
 Once that was done I could fairly clearly hear the phrase being said, although some individual words could still be interpreted in different ways that didn't make a whole lot of sense.
-What I thought I heard was ```Follow Christmas, time controls, or as I was known in chess```.
-8-(
+What I thought I heard was ```Follow Christmas, time controls, or as I was known in chess```. :worried:

 After listening to the recording for a while I was finally convinced that the first part was ```Father Christmas Santa Claus```.
 And a quick Google search brought back the actual original phrase: